 file.
 Using an environment variable containing path makes the application source code more portable between computers.
 The

 path is typically used in the project settings of the compiler (Configuration Properties | C/C++ | General | Additional Include Directories) to find the header files, settings of the linker (Configuration Properties | Linker | General | Additional Library Directories) to find the proper version of the

 and in the configuration of Post-Build Event (Configuration Properties | Build Events | Post-Build Event | Command Line) to copy the proper version of the

 file to the output directory of the project.
-All the settings can be viewed in the simple example applications distributed with Adaptive Vision Library Lite.
+All the settings can be viewed in the simple example applications distributed with Aurora Vision Library Lite.

 |Previous: Getting Started||Next: Project Configuration|